-Cruise Air, Impulse, and Encounter motor homes are covered in this manual.
-The Impulse always has a diesel engine and is shown as such.
-The Cruise Air and Encounter are most often available on Ford or Chevrolet chassis, and run on unleaded gasoline.
-A diesel engine for the Cruise Air and Encounter is available, but is not shown in this manual.
+Cruise Air, and Encounter motor homes are covered in this manual.
+The Cruise Air and Encounter are most often offered on either Ford or Chevrolet chassis and run on unleaded gasoline.
+A rear engine diesel chassis for the Cruise Air and Encounter is also available.